PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

     Disabling access to `/sys` without a proper whitelist will lead to various applications breaking.
 This will unfortunately be an extremely tedious process for most users.
 Kicksecure, and by extension, Whonix, has an experimental [hide hardware info service](https://github.com/Kicksecure/security-misc/blob/master/lib/systemd/system/hide-hardware-info.service) which does just this.
 From our testing, these work perfectly fine on minimal Kicksecure installations and both Qubes-Whonix Workstation and Gateway.
 If you are using Kicksecure or Whonix, we recommend that you follow the [Kicksecure Wiki](https://www.kicksecure.com/wiki/Security-misc) to enable hide hardware info service.

-### Linux-Hardened
+### linux-hardened

-Some distributions like Arch Linux have the [linux-hardened](https://github.com/anthraxx/linux-hardened), kernel package.
-It includes [hardening patches](https://wiki.archlinux.org/title/security#Kernel_hardening) and more security-conscious defaults.
-Linux-Hardened has `kernel.unprivileged_userns_clone=0` disabled by default.
+Some distributions like Arch Linux have the [linux-hardened](https://github.com/anthraxx/linux-hardened) kernel package.
+It includes [hardening patches](https://wiki.archlinux.org/title/security#Kernel_hardening) and more security-conscious defaults. linux-hardened has `kernel.unprivileged_userns_clone=0` disabled by default as well.
 See the [note above](#kernel-hardening) about how this might impact you.

 ### Linux Kernel Runtime Guard (LKRG)

 LKRG is a kernel module that performs runtime integrity check on the kernel to help detect exploits against the kernel.
 LKRG works in a *post*-detect fashion, attempting to respond to unauthorized modifications to the running Linux kernel.
 While it is [bypassable by design](https://lkrg.org/), it does stop off-the-shelf malware that does not specifically target LKRG itself.
 This may make exploits harder to develop and execute on vulnerable systems.

 If you can get LKRG and maintain module updates, it provides a worthwhile improvement to security.
-Debian based distributions can get the LKRG DKMS package from KickSecure's secure repository and the [KickSecure documentation](https://www.kicksecure.com/wiki/Linux_Kernel_Runtime_Guard_LKRG) has instructions.
+Debian-based distributions can get the LKRG DKMS package from KickSecure's repository and the [KickSecure documentation](https://www.kicksecure.com/wiki/Linux_Kernel_Runtime_Guard_LKRG) has installation instructions.

 On Fedora, [fepitre](https://github.com/fepitre), a QubesOS developer has a [COPR repository](https://copr.fedorainfracloud.org/coprs/fepitre/lkrg/) where you can install it.
 Arch based systems can obtain the LKRG DKMS package via an [AUR package](https://aur.archlinux.org/packages/lkrg-dkms).

-### GRSecurity
+### grsecurity

-GRSecurity is a set of kernel patches that attempt to improve security of the Linux kernel.
+grsecurity is a set of kernel patches that attempt to improve security of the Linux kernel.
 It requires [payment to access](https://grsecurity.net/purchase) the code and is worth using if you have a subscription.

 ### Simultaneous multithreading (SMT)